 Spinal osteoarthritis causes the protective joint padding to deteriorate, which forces bone to rub against bone.
 This friction can cause joint stiffness, spontaneous joint lockage and facetogenic pain.
 In addition, osteophytes, or bone spurs, often develop in the joint space.
 Bones spurs can press on nearby spinal nerves and cause radicular pain that begins in the joint and spreads throughout the extremities.

 In the case of facetogenic pain, it is important to differentiate between spinal osteoarthritis and spinal rheumatoid arthritis.
 While one is a degenerative condition, the other is actually an incurable autoimmune disease that produces severe inflammation of the synovial sac.
 Symptoms include warm pain, throbbing, headaches, fatigue, reduced range of motion and prolonged joint stiffness.

-If your doctor has diagnosed you with facetogenic back pain stemming from a degenerative spine condition like spinal arthritis, he or she will likely suggest a course of conservative, non-operative treatment.
-This could include analgesics, non-steroidal anti-inflammatory drugs, selective nerve block injections, hot-cold therapy, or gentle stretching.
+If your physician has diagnosed you with facetogenic back pain stemming from a degenerative spine condition like spinal arthritis, he or she will likely suggest a course of conservative, non-operative treatment.
+This could include analgesics, non-steroidal anti-inflammatory drugs, selective nerve block injections, hot-cold therapy or gentle stretching.
 While many patients will be able to manage their symptoms with these methods, other patients will seek more targeted pain relief options.
-Laser Spine Institute offers minimally invasive procedures that utilize safe, effective endoscopic technology.
-We may be able to help relieve you of facetogenic pain, without the risks, hospitalization, and lengthy recovery period that open spine operations, like a facetectomy, require.
+Laser Spine Institute offers minimally invasive procedures that utilize state-of-the-art technology.
+We may be able to help relieve your facetogenic pain without the risks, hospitalization and lengthy recovery period that traditional open spine operations, like a facetectomy, require.
 Contact us today for a free review of your MRI or CT scan.